ME agenda

 PowerPoint Presentation:

-or open MS PP file here: (PowerPoint Reader required): Turner Stokes MUS
+Download MS PP file from ME agenda’s file area here: (PowerPoint Reader required): Turner Stokes MUS

 Medically Unexplained Symptoms: an approach to rehabilitation